ryanheise/just_audio/just_audio/README.md

 | gapless playback               | ✅        | ✅      | ✅      |         |
 | report player errors           | ✅        | ✅      | ✅      | ✅      |
 | Handle phonecall interruptions | ✅        | ✅      |         |         |

+[^1]: Direct access to `file://` URLs is not permitted on the web.
+Instead, files are accessed using a file picker (e.g. file_picker) to read the bytes and using a `StreamAudioSource` to stream those bytes to the player.

 Please consider reporting any bugs you encounter [here](https://github.com/ryanheise/just_audio/issues) or submitting pull requests [here](https://github.com/ryanheise/just_audio/pulls).